Ionel Gherea: Repression and recovery

 Ionel Gherea was mainly focused on translation work, putting out versions of Jammes, Thomas de Quincey and Heinrich Mann into Romanian, while rendering Ion Marin Sadoveanu's Sfârșit de veac în București into French.
 In the late 1950s, Gherea's continued visits with Noica became a subject of interest for Securitate agents, who were monitoring Noica for his former Iron Guard affiliation.
 Noica and many of his friends were arrested and tried in 1960, with Gherea himself interrogated.
 Later that decade, the regime introduced controlled liberalization, and Gulian was sidelined.
 Gherea's work became more available.
 A book of his memoirs, Amintiri, appeared at Editura pentru Literatură in 1968—as noted by Ornea: "curiously, it featured [...] only a few lateral mentions about his father", with most of the text being about the Caragiales, the Zarifopols, and Enescu; he confessed to Ornea that he did not see a point to adding details on Constantin's already well-researched biography.
 Nevinovățiile viclene came out in a paperback edition at Editura Tineretului, 1969.
 Paleologu still offered his praise to this "booklet", noting its "charming and wise simplicity".

-On May 7, 1970, Gherea was a guest at the unveiling of a Bucharest bust of his father, done by Naum Cornescu; also present were dignitaries of the Romanian Communist Party—Miron Constantinescu, Gheorghe Pană, Constantin Pîrvulescu, Dumitru Popa—as well as "old militants of the labor movement".
+On May 7, 1970, Gherea was a guest at the unveiling of a Bucharest bust of his father, done by Naum Cornescu; also present were communist dignitaries—Miron Constantinescu, Gheorghe Pană, Constantin Pîrvulescu, Dumitru Popa—as well as "old militants of the labor movement".
 His essays were reprinted in Manuscriptum, then as the 1971 Eseuri ("Essays"), followed by a book of philosophical humor, Despre cîteva absurdități folositoare ("On Those More Useful Absurdities").
+The latter book was influenced by Henri Bergson's Essay on the Immediate Data of Consciousness, suggesting that common sense had confounded time perception into duration; Gherea believed, however, that such confusion was productive in both everyday life and cultural experience.
 Living his final years in Bucharest, he was sought after by his father's Hungarian Romanian biographer and translator, Gyula Csehi, their interviews published in Igaz Szó on Gherea's 70th birthday.
 Csehi left this portrait of Gherea Jr: "His face is surprisingly like his father's.
 He is a quiet, gentle, thoughtful man, mindful of all exaggeration."
 Returning to philosophical work, in 1978 Gherea and Ion Herdan also published a translation from Nietzsche's Birth of Tragedy, also signaling a recovery for the German thinker; the book, put out by Editura Meridiane, did not feature the author's name, and was intertwined with fragments from Gotthold Ephraim Lessing, Erwin Rohde, and Johann Joachim Winckelmann, making its homage to Nietzsche harder to detect by regular censorship.